 Signal strength measurements, for the purpose of measuring the performance of a bidirectional amplifier, shall be based on one input signal adequate to obtain a maximum continuous operating output level.

-The provisions of this section shall become applicable upon notification to the property owner that unacceptable levels exist.
-The property owner shall have 90 days from date of notification to enhance radio coverage and bring it within the acceptable limits of these provisions.
+The provisions of this section shall become applicable upon notification to the property owner that unacceptable performance levels exist.
+The property owner shall have 90 days from the date of notification to enhance radio coverage and bring it within the acceptable limits of these provisions.

 [Ord.
 2005-4, 3/23/2005, § 4; as amended by Ord.
 2013-03, 11/26/2013]